 Senior Vice President

 Kelly Libarios is a Senior Vice-President in the Corporate division of Jefferies based in Hong Kong.
-She is trans and started her transition journey in the work place in early 2023.
-Using her lived experience and being a member of the LGBTQ+ community, she is active in promoting inclusion and workplace equality.
-In the last twelve months, she has spoken in many forums including the SCMP DEI 2025 Summit and The British Chamber of Commerce DEIB Symposium.
+She started her gender transition journey in early 2023 and has since been a visible trans senior business leader.
+With her lived experience as a member of the LGBTQ+ community, she is active in promoting inclusion and workplace equality.
+In the last two years, she has spoken in more than a dozen business forums including the SCMP DEI 2025 Summit and The British Chamber of Commerce DEIB 2025 Symposium.
 She is the co-chair of Jefferies APAC LGBTQ+ employee network, and was a member of the Advisory Board of Hong Kong Interbank until early 2025.
+She mentors young LGBTQ+ talents and works with community groups to promote broader trans-inclusion.
 She has over 15 years of experience working in Finance both in London and Hong Kong.
 She is from the Philippines.

 The Chamber is one of Hong Kong’s biggest and most active independent international business organisations representing a broad span of British, Hong Kong and international companies doing business in, with, or through Hong Kong.